RinonT/country-quiz/README.md

 ## Design
 **Design** : https://www.figma.com/file/Gw0ZNBbYN8asqFlZWy3jG1
 ## Features
-  - Built with React Hooks when applying Context hooks, inline styles and CSS
+  - Built with React Hooks when applying Context Hooks, inline styles and CSS
-  - **API**: https://restcountries.eu/.
-Using data from the API to create questions and answers.
+  - **API**: Using data from an API to create questions and answers.
-  - Working with one api link but adjusting it to be available for geting the capitals and the countries at the same time.
+  - Parsing data to get capitals and countries from an API.
-  - Toggling between two different questions and displaying four different answers including the write one.
+  - Toggling between two different questions and displaying four different answer options.
   - Finding the right answer for the country when rendering the data randomly.

-### Wisdom to share:
-The best way to improve is to be motivated and always confident to face challenges no matter how difficult it will be.

 ### Built With
 - [React](https://reactjs.org/)
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)